Broken by Desire to Be Heavenly Sent: Promotion

 The album was announced on 18 October 2022, following the September release of the lead single "Forget Me", which debuted at number one on the UK Singles Chart.
 It was followed by the second single, "Pointless", on 2 December 2022, which reached number one on the UK Singles Chart the following month.

 A trailer for Capaldi's Netflix documentary Lewis Capaldi: How I'm Feeling Now, was released on 16 March 2023, followed by the promotional single "How I'm Feeling Now" a day later.
 The documentary premiered on 5 April.
 The third single, "Wish You the Best", was issued on 13 April 2023 and debuted at number one in the UK the following week.

-In August 2024, the album track “Love The Hell Out Of You” resurged in popularity over a year after its original release after its feature in the film It Ends With Us.
-As a result, the song was retitled “Love The Hell Out Of You (From The Motion Picture ’It Ends With Us’)” on streaming and digital platforms, and an EP featuring the original version of the song, alongside the piano acoustic, guitar acoustic and string versions of the song, was released on the same day as the film.
-Despite never being released as a single or serviced to radio, the song received unofficial airplay on Pittsburgh Top 40 radio station WBZZ "100.7 Star" in January 2025.
-By August 25, 2025, the song was retitled back to “Love The Hell Out Of You” on streaming and digital platforms.
+In August 2024, the album track "Love the Hell Out of You" resurged in popularity over a year after its original release after its feature in the film It Ends with Us.
+As a result, the song was retitled "Love the Hell Out of You (From the Motion Picture 'It Ends with Us')" on streaming and digital platforms.
+The song was also released as a single, and an extended play featuring the original version of the song, along with piano acoustic, guitar acoustic and string versions of the song, was released on the same day as the film, on 9 August 2024.
+By 25 August 2025, the song was retitled back to "Love the Hell Out of You" on streaming and digital platforms.